its-Raz/The-Job-Advisor/README.md

 # JobScraping

-In order to scrape job you will need to have accsess to bright data Web Browser
+In order to scrape job you will need to have accsess to bright data Web Browser.
+If you want to skip this part, you can use the pre-scraped csv files in the `JobScraper` folder.

 1. Enter `JobScraper` folder then `main.py`, at the top of the file, below all imports please add your Bright Data log in details: jobs to scrape from each site: